Nepal Nursing DayBy Nepali Patro (Sudan Bhattarai Upadhyaya) in National Days .

 Considering these various important reasons/factors, every Nepalese should treat and look at the nursing profession with respect and dignity.
 These front-liners who work day or night devoted to the service of the sick are indeed the true jewel of the nation.
 There should be no doubt about it.

-We all need to show due respect to these nurses who are giving us medicine according to the advice or medicines prescribed to them by a doctor, dressing the wound and applying the medicine, etc so that we can recover from any disease or illness in a short span of time.
+We all need to show due respect to these nurses who are giving us medicine according to the advice or medicines prescribed to them by a doctor, dressing the wound and applying it with medicine, etc so that we can recover from any disease or illness in a short span of time.
 This honor is not only to be shown today on this occasion of Nepal Nursing Day but each and every day including every time we get services from them, we should be proud of all these Nepali nurses.
-On the occasion of Nepal Nursing Day, on behalf of the Nepali Patro, family we would like to extend our deepest gratitude to all the dedicated nurses in the nursing profession, including Nepalese here in Nepal as well as those working outside of here.
+On the occasion of Nepal Nursing Day, on behalf of the Nepali Patro family, we would like to extend our deepest gratitude to all the dedicated nurses in the nursing profession, including Nepalese here in Nepal as well as those working outside of here.
 With best wishes for the future also on this auspicious day to all the nurses of the world.
+To Read this article in the Nepali Language please click here.